axel-springer-kugawana/gsl-seo-geo-consumer/http-api-standards/api-doc.md

 - OpenAPI **MUST** be used as a standard way to define REST API documentations.

-- REST API design **MUST** be made using a self-contained YAML file.
+- The API documentation **MUST** be written using a self-contained YAML file.

 - OpenAPI version 3 and more **MUST** be used.